GIGABOOST.AI

 Why Is the Seed Timeline Harder Than It Looks?

-The 26-week average is deceptive because it doesn't account for the "pre-marketing" death spiral.
+The 26-week average is deceptive because it hides an 8-week "pre-marketing" death spiral that most founders never account for.
 Most founders spend the first 8 weeks just building a list and trying to secure warm intros.
 By the time they have their first 10 meetings, the data in their pitch deck is already two months old.
 In 2026, if your traction slides aren't updated in real-time, VCs perceive a lack of momentum.

 What Is the 4-Stage Framework to Cut Your Raising Time in Half?

-The biggest time-sink in any seed round is identifying the "Top 50" investors who are mathematically likely to say yes.
+The biggest time-sink in any seed round is identifying the "Top 50" investors who are mathematically likely to say yes — and most founders spend 8 weeks doing it manually with outdated data.
 Most founders use static databases or LinkedIn filters that are months out of date.

-Investors in 2026 scan decks in 134 seconds.
-If your deck has logical gaps, they won't ask for a follow-up; they'll just archive the email.
+Investors in 2026 scan decks in 134 seconds — if your deck has logical gaps, they won't ask for a follow-up; they'll archive the email.
+Your narrative must be stress-tested before it reaches a single inbox.

 • 8-Dimension Audit: Stress-test your deck for market-sizing logic, moat strength, and team credibility.